1. How to Structure a CV: CV Format Guide for 2025

 But regardless of where you put this section it still needs the same information.
 If you’re a university graduate or student, mention the name of your degree, the start and end dates of your studies and the name of your university.
 Use an expected graduation date if you’re still studying.

-For school-leavers include the name of the school or college you attended, the A-level subjects you completed and your dates of study.
+For school leavers, include the name of the school or college you attended, the A-level subjects you completed and your dates of study.
 Including your GCSEs isn’t strictly necessary, unless you’re still at school or have just left.
 But if you do include them you only need to list Maths and English specifically.
 Mention the number of subjects you studied to account for the rest.

 Education